Skip to content

 Row-change polling

-wait_for_row_change polls a row until a specific column changes value, useful for waiting on async side effects:
+wait_for_row_change polls a row until a specific column changes value:

 from fastapi_toolsets.db import wait_for_row_change